-(2) Fees.
-An applicant shall make its fees known to prospective patients and their families before services are begun.

-J. Charity Care and Sliding Fee Scale.
+- (3) Fees.
+An applicant shall make its fees known to prospective patients and their families before services are begun. - J. Charity Care and Sliding Fee Scale.
 Each applicant shall have a written policy for the provision of charity care for indigent and uninsured patients to ensure access to hospice services regardless of an individual's ability to pay and shall provide hospice services on a charitable basis to qualified indigent persons consistent with this policy.
-The policy shall include provisions for, at a minimum, the following:

-(1) Determination of Eligibility for Charity Care.
-Within two business days following a patient's request for charity care services, application for medical assistance, or both, the hospice shall make a determination of probable eligibility.

-(2) Notice of Charity Care Policy.
-Public notice and information regarding the hospice's charity care policy shall be disseminated, on an annual basis, through methods designed to best reach the population in the hospice's service area, and in a format understandable by the service area population.
+The policy shall include provisions for, at a minimum, the following: - (1) Determination of Eligibility for Charity Care.
+Within two business days following a patient's request for charity care services, application for medical assistance, or both, the hospice shall make a determination of probable eligibility and communicate eligibility of charity care to the patient. - (2) Notice of Charity Care Policy.
+Public notice and info1mation regarding the hospice's charity care policy shall be disseminated, on an annual basis, through methods designed to best reach the population in the hospice's service area, and in a format understandable by the service area population.
 Notices regarding the hospice's charity care policy shall be posted in the business office of the hospice and on the hospice's website, if such a site is maintained.
-Prior to the provision of hospice services, a hospice shall address any financial concerns of patients and patient families, and provide individual notice regarding the hospice's charity care policy to the patient and family.

-(3) Discounted Care Based on a Sliding Fee Scale and Time Payment Plan Policy.
-Each hospice's charity care policy shall include provisions for a sliding fee scale and time payment plans for low-income patients who do not qualify for full charity care, but are unable to bear the full cost of services.

-(4) Policy Provisions.
-An applicant proposing to establish a general hospice, expand hospice services to a previously unauthorized jurisdiction, or change or establish inpatient bed capacity in a previously authorized jurisdiction shall make a commitment to provide charity care in its hospice to indigent patients.
-The applicant shall demonstrate that:

-(a) Its track record in the provision of charity care services, if any, supports the credibility of its commitment; and

-(b) It has a specific plan for achieving the level of charity care to which it is committed.
+Prior to the provision of hospice services, a hospice shall address any financial concerns of patients and patient families and provide individual notice regarding the hospice's charity care policy to the patient and family along with the charity care policy and the sliding fee scale. - (3) Discounted Care Based on a Sliding Fee Scale and Time Payment Plan Policy.
+Each hospice's charity care policy shall include provisions for a sliding fee scale and time payment plans for low-income patients who do not qualify for full charity care, but are unable to bear the full cost of services. - (4) Policy Provisions.
+An applicant proposing to establish a general hospice, expand hospice services to a previously unauthorized jw-isdiction, or change or establish inpatient bed capacity in a previously authorized jurisdiction shall make a commitment to provide charity care in its hospice to indigent patients.
+The applicant shall demonstrate that: - (a) Its track record in the provision of charity care services, if any, supports the credibility of its commitment; and - (b) It has a specific plan for achieving the level of charity care to which it is committed.